Laikahheng/group-a-s2g1-handwritten-recognition-system/PMP-PLAN/E-PROJECT_CLOSING.md

 **5.1 SCOPE**

-The project scope was initiated from the beginning of the project.
+The project scope was established from the beginning.
 For instance, the system is not able to detect the handwriting if the handwriting is too blurry and messy.
 If the image of hanwdriting reflective, and with special fonts also cannot run for the recognition.
-The system also scopes down the limit of the project by only detect alphabet and number character.
-Therefore, this system may not be used by countries like China or Thailand, which includes Thai and Mandarin.
+The system also restricts the project's scope by detecting only alphabetic and numeric characters.
+Therefore, this system may not be used by countries like China or Thailand, which include Thai and Mandarin.
 <br><br>

 **5.2 OBJECTIVES**